 Terminology is a fundamental part of both translation and interpretation, and knowing how to create and use terminology is a skill necessary both to translators and interpreters.
 This course will introduce what terminology is, how a termbase differs from a simple glossary or from a dictionary, and how terminology differs from allied fields such as lexicography.
 It will further introduce some tools used by translators, interpreters and terminologists in their work.
 Language generic.

-GS 4310 Foundations of Interpretation (4 Credits)
+GS 4310 Foundations of Interpretation: The Role of the Professional Interpreter (4 Credits)